-“A BoCoCa anecdote: “One ‘New York City girl’ I met in business said Court Street is the West Village and Smith Street is the East Village.
-A former resident of both Boerum Hill and Cobble Hill said she and her husband went out on Smith Street when they lived in Boerum Hill and went out on Court Street when they lived in Cobble Hill, rarely deviating.” — Commerical Observer
+“A BoCoCa anecdote: “One ‘New York City girl’ I met in the business said Court Street is the West Village and Smith Street in the East Village.
+A former resident of both Boerum Hill and Cobble Hill said she and her husband went out on Smith Street when they lived in Boerum Hill and went out on Court Street when they lived in Cobble Hill, rarely deviating.” — Commercial Observer

 The Carroll Gardens district was developed during a short period of time between the 1860s and the 1880s and is a notable result of the cooperation of different builders in employing uniform setbacks, scale and materials and in choosing complementary designs for the row houses, mainly in the late Italianate and Greek Revival styles.
 The district is especially distinguished for its unusually deep building lots which allowed for fenced front yards and landscaped gardens and created a sense of open space unusual in New York’s urban environment.

 Carroll Park is Brooklyn’s third-oldest park.
 The park is named for Charles Carroll an American Revolutionary leader and signer of the Declaration of Independence.
 While we celebrate the Declaration of Independence on July 4th it was actually signed on August 2nd, 1776 at the Pennsylvania State House, Independence Hall in Philadelphia, Pennsylvania.

 The Friends of Carroll Park will be hosting their Annual Carroll Park Fair – Saturday, May 19th there will be live music, face painting and many more fun outdoor activities.